clementpeihengtan/clement-tph/_posts/2017-11-11-Instagram-like-application-with-react-native.md

 });
 ```

-This file will handle creating a srollable view of list of <mark>Cards</mark> that we created previously.
+This file will handle creating a srollable view of list of <mark class="mark">Cards</mark> that we created previously.
 Upon completion, it will look like below

 ![](https://github.com/clementpeihengtan/clement-tph/blob/gh-pages/assets/article_images/2017-11-11-instagram-like-app-with-react-native/home.png?raw=true)